Kirkdale

 Dedication to St Gregory was unusual.
 There appear to have been strong links between the Deirans and Pope Gregory.

 There is a possible association of Kirkdale with Cornu Vallis, the horned valley, a name which suggests some association with cattle in the distant past.
 Augustine’s mission was likely to have included instruction from Gregory to deal with pagan shrines.
 This might suggest a possibility that Kirkdale was already a known meeting place.
-Cornu Vallis is referred to as a place where Abbot Ceolfrith of Monkwearmouth-Jarrow visited, and this might suggests links between Kirkdale and the Tyne valley and Jarrow.
+Cornu Vallis is referred to as a place where Abbot Ceolfrith of Monkwearmouth-Jarrow visited in 716 CE, and this might suggests links between Kirkdale and the Tyne valley and Jarrow.
+Ceolfrith had been a monk at Gilling and Ripon, and had an association with the area.

 (St Gregory’s Minster, Kirkdale, North Yorkshire, Archaeological Investigations and Historical Context, Philip Rahtz and Lorna Watts, 2021, 292 to 293).